 Mosaic Theatre Company

-The Mosaic Theatre Company (MTC) is dedicated to the creation and performance of original works of theatre that interrogate current issues of diversity in the hopes of crafting lifelong alliances.
-MTC members will come primarily from the Auburn University student body, will be trained in the legendary techniques of Augusto Boal's Theatre of the Oppressed, and will work together as an ensemble year-round to develop new materials, hone theatrical skills, and present their work to interested constituencies.
+The Mosaic Theatre Company (MTC) is dedicated to the creation and performance of original works of theatre that investigate current issues of diversity in the hopes of crafting lifelong alliances.
+MTC members come primarily from the Auburn University student body and are trained in a variety of theatrical devising techniques.
+The members work together as an ensemble year-round developing new materials, honing theatrical skills, and presenting their work to interested constituencies.
 The primary purpose of MTC is to foster dialogue about diversity through performance.

 Mosaic Theatre Company was founded in 2011 by Heather May (at that time a faculty member in the Department of Theatre) and Anna Gramberg (at that time Dean of the College of Liberal Arts).
 May and Gramberg wanted to find new ways to encourage dialogue about diversity on Auburn University’s campus and beyond, and they chose theatre because they recognized it as an ideal forum for investigating diversity.
 Joan Lipkin, Artistic Director of That Uppity Theatre Company, was brought in as a guest artist to assist in the foundational first year.